What areas for improvement would you ask of Ofsted?

 No more banners on the front of schools, letterheads or websites.

-Who can blame schools in a system which such an increasing data-driven industry, where outcomes are vital for admissions, budgeting and job security?
+Who can blame schools in a system which such an increasingly data-driven industry, where outcomes are vital for admissions, budgeting and job security?
 All this makes the job harder to achieve and the high-stakes model makes it harder to recruit than ever before.

 Please, anyone reading this: teacher, school leader or parent.
 Can we end the school banners on the front of gates and front pages of the press?
 We are only feeding the beast … Perhaps we can all be a bit more like headteacher Jarlath O’Brien who said: “I don’t give a shit about OfSTED, really!”